Every year the British Humanist Association organises a series of very popular lectures.

 The British Humanist Association is a national charity working on behalf of non-religious people who seek to live ethical and fulfilling lives on the basis of reason and humanity.
 It promotes a secular state and the equal treatment in law and policy of everyone, regardless of religion or belief.

-During 2017, the BHA was rebranded Humanists UK.
+Update: during 2017, the BHA was rebranded Humanists UK.